TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1465.85 Continuing Education

-1) In order to renew a speech-language pathology or audiology license, a licensee will be required to complete 20 hours of continuing education in accordance with this Section.
-In order to renew a speech-language pathology assistant license, a licensee will be required to complete 10 hours of continuing education in accordance with this Section.
+1) In order to renew a speech-language pathology or audiology license, a licensee will be required to complete 20 hours of CE in accordance with this Section.
+In order to renew a speech-language pathology assistant license, a licensee will be required to complete 10 hours of CE in accordance with this Section.

 2) A prerenewal period is the 24 months preceding October 31 of each odd-numbered year.

-3) CE requirements shall be the same for licensed speech-language pathologists and licensed audiologists.
-Individuals who hold a license as a speech pathologist and as an audiologist will be required to complete 20 hours of continuing education for each license held.
+3) Except as otherwise provided, CE requirements shall be the same for licensed speech-language pathologists and licensed audiologists.
+Individuals who hold a license as a speech pathologist and as an audiologist will be required to complete 20 hours of CE for each license held.

-4) One CE hour shall equal one clock hour of attendance.
-After completion of the initial CE hour, credit may be given in one-half hour increments.
+7) One CE hour shall equal one clock hour of attendance.
+Credit may be given in one-half hour increments.

-1) CE hours shall be earned by verified attendance (e.g., certificate of attendance or certificate of completion) at, or participation in, a program or course (program) that is offered or sponsored by an approved continuing education sponsor who meets the requirements set forth in subsection (c), except for those activities provided in subsections (b)(2), (3) and (4).
+1) CE hours shall be earned by verified attendance (e.g., certificate of attendance or certificate of completion) at, or participation in, a program or course (program) that is offered or sponsored by an approved CEsponsor who meets the requirements set forth in subsection (c), except for those activities provided in subsections (b)(2), (3) and (4).

 2) CE credits may be earned for completion of a distance learning course that is offered by an approved sponsor who meets the requirements set forth in subsection (c).
 Each distance learning course shall include an examination.